nareshsuthardev/DotNetCoreApi/README.md

 * **Dapper ORM**: High-performance data access using Dapper for efficient interaction with the database.

-* **Swagger/OpenAPI**: Automatic generation of interactive API documentation for easy testing and consumption.
+* **Swagger**: Automatic generation of interactive API documentation for easy testing and consumption.

-* **Middleware-based Error Handling**: Centralized exception handling for clean error responses.

 ## 💻 Technologies Used